lubosfukas/my-budget/my-budget_frontend/README.md

-# My budget
+# Frontend

-Frontend part application of the budget application in React.
+Frontend part of the budget application written in React.

 - [File structure](#file-structure)
 - [Installation](#installation)